Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 The workflow of a centralised strategy, unless specified otherwise, is as follows:

-- initialisation round: one train task on each train organisation
+- initialisation round: one train task on each train organization
-- then for each round: one aggregate task on the central organisation then one train task on each train organisation
+- then for each round: one aggregate task on the central organization then one train task on each train organization

 Steps of an aggregate task: